-I recently read my 11-year-old son’s persuasive essay explaining why spring is the best season.
+Several years ago, I read my 11-year-old son’s persuasive essay explaining why spring is the best season.
 His three arguments were based on sports, weather, and birds.
 It caused me to wonder, why do birds returning to our area each spring bring joy and hope to people of all ages?
-Maybe it is the hustle and bustle of activity as the weather warms, or maybe it is the beauty and apparent fragility of these tiny creatures.
+Maybe it is their hustle and bustle of activity as the weather warms.
+Or maybe it is the beauty and apparent fragility of these tiny creatures.
 My own personal theory is that they sing.
 Henry David Thoreau wrote of the wood thrush, “Whenever a man hears it, he is young, and Nature is in her spring; whenever he hears it, it is a new world and a free country, and the gates of heaven are not shut against him.”
 I believe the wood thrush, and all of our songbirds are worth providing for and protecting.

-Food is the next element that a well landscaped property provides for birds, and when it comes to providing food for birds, nothing beats native plants.
-Some of our feathered friends may eat seeds and berries, but nearly all of them raise their young on insects.
-So believe it or not, if you want birds on your property, you want a healthy insect population is critical.
+Food is the next element that a well landscaped property provides for birds.
+And when it comes to providing food for birds, nothing beats native plants.
+Some of our feathered friends may eat seeds and and some eat berries, but nearly all of them raise their young on insects.
+So believe it or not, if you want birds on your property a healthy insect population is critical.

 So, how do you attract insects to your property?
 Studies show that insects and native plants go hand in hand.
 For example, the mighty oak hosts up to 517 different kinds of caterpillars for our birds to eat (Tallamy, Douglas, Brining Nature Home, page 126).
 In contrast, non-native ornamental plants support minimal insect species.
 And curiously, most people do not even notice that insects are there.
 All you are likely to see are the many different bird species flitting among the branches looking for meals.

 In addition to supporting insect populations, native plants provide nutritious seeds and berries for birds at appropriate times of year.
 Birds are familiar with our native plants and look for them, especially during migration.